TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-12-how-we-stopped-merging-pull-requests.md

     <br><br>
     Here is an idea - **don't merge any pull-request from now on**...

-tweet: "New Post on #php 🐘 blog: How We Stopped Merging Pull Requests    #cireview #kodiak"
+tweet: "New Post on #php 🐘 blog: How We Stopped Merging Pull Requests    #cireview"

-tweet_image: "/assets/images/posts/2020/kodiak/kodiak_waiting.png"
+updated_since: "February 2021"
+updated_message: "From Kodiak to native [GitHub Auto-merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request)"
 ---

 ...and let them opened for ages... no, just kidding.